markfloryan/dsa1/slides/index.md

 - [Big Oh Notation](./03-bigoh.html): Analysing data structure runtimes using Big-Oh notation.

-- [Concurrency](./04-concurrency.html): Some simple multi-threading in Java.
+- [Trees](./04-trees.html): Tree data structures, including BST and AVL

-- [Trees](./05-trees.html): Tree data structures, including BST and AVL
+- [Concurrency](./08-concurrency.html): Some simple multi-threading in Java.

 <a name="introduction"></a>Other
 ---------------------------------------